DjPopol/EzPPPwn/README.md

     [ Command ]
     - button "Save Batch"      : Save Execute Batch script (.sh) to filename.
-    - button "Save All To"     : Save Python's script and stage's to Directory
+    - button "Save All To"     : Save Python's script and stage's to Directory as
     - button "Execute"         : Execute POC in new window "Console"

     Console :
-    - button "Save Log"        : Save log to file
+    - button "Save Log"        : Save log to